-The multiple organisations supporting this initiative, including Oncopole, will contribute a total of $6.5 million to the Montreal Cancer Consortium over the next two years.
+The multiple organizations supporting this initiative, including Oncopole, will contribute a total of $6.5 million to the Montreal Cancer Consortium over the next two years.
 As the project catalyst, TFRI is providing $2 million.

-The MCC comprises many institutions: the Centre de recherche du Centre hospitalier de l’Université de Montréal (CRCHUM), Goodman Cancer Research Centre (GCRC), Centre de Recherche Hôpital Maisonneuve-Rosemont (CR-HMR), Institute for Research in Immunology and Cancer (IRIC), Jewish General Hospital (JGH), McGill University, the Université de Montréal, Génome Québec Innovation Centre, and the Research Institute of the McGill University Health Centre (RI-MUHC).
+The MCC comprises many institutions: the Centre de recherche du Centre hospitalier de l’Université de Montréal (CRCHUM), the Goodman Cancer Research Centre (GCRC), the Centre de Recherche de l’Hôpital Maisonneuve-Rosemont (CR-HMR), the Institute for Research in Immunology and Cancer (IRIC), the Jewish General Hospital (JGH), McGill University, the Université de Montréal, Génome Québec Innovation Centre, and the Research Institute of the McGill University Health Centre (RI-MUHC).

 More specifically, Oncopole supports the following project:

 Inter-institutional coordination and integration of clinical data and biospecimens from patients treated through the Montreal Cancer Consortium.

 This project is set to create and integrate harmonized tissue biobanking throughout the various MCC institutions.
 In this pilot project, priority will be given to cancers that benefit significantly from immunotherapy as a therapeutic approach while ensuring that biobanks meet registration and certification criteria.
 Tissues collected must also help meet the needs of other MCC projects.